A company typically issues new shares to raise funds for its business, or to achieve some other business objective. For example:

 Companies typically choose to issue ordinary, voting shares as their primary source of share capital.
 Ordinary shares are the most attractive to founding shareholders and investors seeking high returns, as they offer the greatest potential return and potentially some control over the company.
 Because ordinary shares rank last for repayment, issuing ordinary shares can also make it easier to borrow money.

 Issuing non-voting shares can be a way of raising additional capital from other investors, such as employees, while retaining control.
-However, potential investors are likely insist on an some voting rights, in certain specific circumstances, such as on a potential takeover, creation of new shares or any attempt to vary the rights attached to any class of shares in the company, so they can protect their interests.
+However, potential investors are likely to insist on some voting rights, in certain specific circumstances, such as on a potential takeover, creation of new shares or any attempt to vary the rights attached to any class of shares in the company, so they can protect their interests.
 In any event, they may not be prepared to pay as much for non-voting shares as they would for an equivalent number of voting shares.

 Preference shares are less risky than ordinary shares in that they carry a guaranteed dividend (provided the company has profits to pay it).
 Issuing preference shares can therefore be a way of raising money from more risk-averse investors, or if you want to protect a class of investors (for example, if you are raising money from family).
 However, if they carry a fixed dividend, they are a less flexible form of financing.
 Banks are less likely to lend money to a company that has issued a high proportion of preference shares than if all the shares are ordinary.